RapidsAtHKUST/UNIPAR/README.md

 De Bruijn subgraph files [optional]:
-Users can choose to output constructed De Bruijn graph if they only needed the raw graph instead of the unitigs The number of subgraph files is a user defined parameter, and set to 512 by default
+Users can choose to output constructed De Bruijn graph if they only needed the raw graph instead of the unitigs The number of subgraph files is a user defined parameter, and set to 512 by default Output of subgraph files is turned off by default

 unitig files [*this is the output results of UNIPAR*]:
 The total number of unitig files equals to the total number of processors run with UNIPAR.
 Unitigs in all the files contributes to the final results.